imlauer/imlauer.github.io/index.md

 * I read news through RSS with `newsraft`.
 * I love all that lives, even those that cause me pain.
 * Finances: [http://wermenh.com/fay/index.html](http://wermenh.com/fay/index.html)
+* For Zoomers a mail client is an "app".

 ---

 *   **Intelligence is genetic**, and one cannot study to become intelligent; access to information is already available.
 *   Harvard costs $70,000 per year to study something you can find on Internet, I don't understand why people pay that.
 Buy your kid a house instead, lol.
 *   The "educational system" (schools and universities) does **not measure intelligence**.
 Instead, they measure an individual's **level of compliance or "slave status"**.
 *   The system measures *how much you question* what you are told to do.
 *   Schools destroy autonomy, which in turn destroys intelligence.